enajork/devex/README.md

 - [Tailscale & RDP](https://github.com/enajork/devex/blob/main/README.md#tailscale--rdp)

 ## What is this?
 This is a collection of living documents that I started writing initially to serve as a recipe book of sorts.
 It was just a place for me to record the exact steps I used to create my ideal desktop enviroment in addition to creating my dotfiles.
+This recipe book has the purpose of being a reference when creating install scripts as well.

 ## Why certain tools were used instead of others
 1. [Why Arch](https://github.com/enajork/devex/blob/main/ARCH.md)